pass DCC security inspection cannabis dispensary camera requirements

 What DCC Security Inspectors Actually Check

-DCC inspections cover four security areas, each governed by specific sections of California Code of Regulations Title 4.
+DCC inspections cover four security areas, each governed by specific sections of the California Code of Regulations Title 4.

 Inspectors can arrive scheduled or unscheduled.
-They can request footage on the spot — if your system can't produce it through remote access, that's a violation before they even check camera resolution.
+They can request footage on the spot.
+If your system can't produce it through remote access, that's a violation before they even check camera resolution.
 Any employee can be asked to show their badge on demand.
 Your alarm monitoring contract and maintenance records are fair game too.

 The inspection isn't a conversation.
 It's a checklist.
 And every item below is on it.